After-Yoga Learning Trip to the Book Museum cum Ethnology Center in Marikina

 Miniature books and other limited edition collections

-I am a proud book junky and if ever I have any material things I’d bring in a tiny home by the beach, it would be my the titles stacked on my shelves.
+I am a proud book junky and if ever I have any material things I’d bring in a tiny home by the beach, it would be my own collection stacked on my shelves.
 Imagine finding myself inside a book museum, reading titles that says first edition and even the ones that are too small to read.
 Indeed, because Mr. Buhain’s impressive collection includes miniature books.

 Miniature Shakespeare book at Book Museum cum Ethnology Center in Marikina